 the action of antenna tuners and/or the transceiver itself.

-My KX2 and FT-891 internal tuners had no trouble dealing with this antenna, mainly because they did not have to intervene! ;-)
+My KX2's internal tuner had no trouble dealing with this antenna, mainly because it did not have to intervene! ;-) The FT891 does not have an internal tuner, yet it had no trouble working with the very low SWR of the antenna.

 I was only using a one-meter length of 50 ohm coax when I ran my tests with a RigExpert AA-230PRO antenna analyzer.